AnthX0/AnthX0/README.md

 - 👋 Hi, I’m Victor Gonzalez.
-- 👀 I’m interested in coding and music!
+- 👀 I’m interested in QA testing and music theory!
-- 🌱 I’m currently learning Java and Unity.
+- 🌱 I’m currently learning Java and JavaScript.
 - 💞️ I’m looking to share my projects with the world.
 - 📫 How to reach me: gmail = victorglezb@gmail.com